erickthesublime/edu/AMATYC-SRL/2020 Winner Entry structure.md

    More study to show and strengthen the factor.
    Give 3 references.
    Stress the importance to point out the factors leading to the problem.
+### Macroeconomic Effects of Student Loan Debt Forgiveness

+1. **The benefits of current solutions.
+(Debt Forgiveness)**
+   Give the evidences.
+2. **Reason behind the solution.**
+3. **Introduction of prominent policy recommendations.**
+   - News Nearest president (Donald Trump)'s policy
+   - Most attractive policy (Sander's)
+   - Current President's Policy

+## Job and Career Research

+1. **Introduction the individuals**
+2. **Person 1: A professor.**
+   **Biography** - Current / Latest work place and position.
+   1. Progress of "degrees" (B.S, M.S, B Phd)
+   2. Organization's that he works for / contributed to His publications.
+      - His awards.
+      - On top of that is they best award.
+   **Career:**
+   1. Introduction of his publications: books, journals, and articles.
+      - Impact of his publications.
+      - Cited by how many research?
+      - If there is not his contribution, what happen?
+3. **Person 2: A policies.**
+   **Biography:**
+   1. Current work place and position.
+      - The read to current position.
+   **Career:**
+   1. Policy welche builds that contribute to solve problem.
+      - His/her most contributions.

+## Mathematical Tools

+1. **Introduction to 2 solution (2 aspects) of solution:**
+   **Aspect 1: The acute Loan Debt Crisis**
+   1. Introduction of model 1.
+   2. The Introduction to proposal 1
+      - Show the table.
+      - The affect of proposal to the organizations (producer, manufoctor,...)
+   3. Introduction to proposal 2
+      - The effect of proposal to the environment.

+### Regression and Predictive Model

+1. **Introduction of method**
+2. **Specify the math tool is used to model the solution**
+   - Formular is used to model
+3. **Specify the rale correlation are used to modeling**